cucumber/cucumber-jvm/cucumber-picocontainer/README.md

 scenario, even if the scenario in question does not use any steps from that particular class.

-To improve performance it is recommended to lazily create expensive resources.
+To improve performance, it is recommended to lazily create expensive resources.

 ```java